 People don't really think of him because he was always an idiot, but Rito.
-When he debuted he led a gang of monsters in the destruction of the Thunder Zords, and yes he had help with the four other monsters but he did most of the work even delivering the final blow.
+When he debuted he had the same silly personality but proved why you should Beware the Silly Ones: he led a gang of monsters in the destruction of the Thunder Zords, and yes, he had help with the four other monsters, but he did most of the work himself, even delivering the final blow.
 He gets his ass handed to him by the Ninja Megazord (still better than the Sentai where he was actually destroyed) and after that was getting his ass kicked as frequently and as pathetic as Goldar.
 He even got overpowered by Rangers throwing SNOWBALLS at him (granted neither the good side or evil side could use any powers, but still.
 He and Goldar had SWORDS).

 She didn't disappear soon enough, unfortunately.
 In Season 1 she could wreck the entire team on her own.
 In her only Season 2 appearance, both her and Goldar were simultaneously taken out by the White Ranger.
 Subverted in the Zord fight, though, as the two of them simply shrugged off blasts from the Thunder Ultrazord.

 The Z-Putties were introduced as superior to Rita's Putties, and the Rangers initially had difficulty defeating them, even morphed.
 Their Achilles' Heel was quickly discovered, and over time they become easier and easier to beat.
 They were eventually being destroyed by children with dodge balls.